aldekal/pattern-atlas-api/docs/dev/index.md

 #### Turn authentication on/off for PatternPediaAPI
 If you don't need the capabilities of the PatternPediaAuth server during development.
 You can follow the instructions in the following file
 [Security Config file](https://github.com/PatternPedia/pattern-pedia-views-backend/blob/ba-meyer-master/src/main/java/com/patternpedia/api/config/ResourceServerConfig.java)
 to turn those off or on.
-An easier way will be added in future realease.
+An easier way will be added in a future realease.

 #### Default User
 During development default users are